dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It is possible to commit no mistakes and still lose.
-That is not weakness, that is life.
+  It is the supreme art of the teacher to awaken joy in creative expression and knowledge.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (928 days)